 Intimate partner violence follows a pattern known as the Cycle of Violence:

 Calm – This stage is also called “the honeymoon stage.”
 During this stage abuse is minimal or not taking place.
-The abusive partner may be repentant for his or her actions, and the victim may be hopeful that the abuse is over.
+The abusive partner may be repentant for their actions, and the victim may be hopeful that the abuse is over.

 Tension – During this stage, things are heating up.
 The power and control behaviors are happening to varying degrees.
-The victim is trying to keep the abuser calm, and feels like he/she is walking on eggshells.
+The victim is trying to keep the abuser calm, and it feels like they are walking on eggshells.